Health Indicator Report of Daily Fruit Consumption

 U.S. Target: 0.90 cup equivalent per 1,000 calories

-How Do We Compare With the U.S.?In 2015, 29.9% of Utah adults reported eating two or more servings of fruit each day, which is greater than than the U.S. rate of 28.8% (age-adjusted rates), but not statistically significant.
+How Do We Compare With the U.S.?In 2015, 29.8% of Utah adults reported eating fruit two or more times each day, which is greater than than the U.S. rate of 28.8% (age-adjusted rates), but difference is not statistically significant.

 Evidence-based PracticesThe EPICC program promotes evidence based practices collected by the Center TRT.
 The Center for Training and Research Translation (Center TRT) bridges the gap between research and practice and supports the efforts of public health practitioners working in nutrition, physical activity, and obesity prevention by: *Reviewing evidence of public health impact and disseminating population-level interventions; *Designing and providing practice-relevant training both in-person and web-based; *Addressing social determinants of health and health equity through training and translation efforts; and *Providing guidance on evaluating policies and programs aimed at impacting healthy eating and physical activity.[[br]] [[br]] Appropriate evidence based interventions can be found at: [[br]] [http://www.centertrt.org/?p=interventions_interventions_overview]